ascribe/javascript/packages/eslint-config-ascribe/README.md

 eslint-config-ascribe
 ---------------------

-Provides a [ESLint](http://eslint.org/) configuration against [Ascribe's JavaScript style guide](../../README.md), which is based off of [Airbnb's](https://github.com/airbnb/javascript).
+Provides a ES6 [ESLint](http://eslint.org/) configuration against [Ascribe's JavaScript style guide](../../README.md), which is based off of [Airbnb's](https://github.com/airbnb/javascript).

-As Airbnb graciously provides a default ESLint configuration (see [here](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)), we extend that and override it when our rules differ.
+As Airbnb graciously provides a default ESLint configuration (see [here](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb));
+we extend that and override it when our rules differ.

 Usage
 =====

-Three configurations are exported:
+A single configuration is exported:

 ### eslint-config-ascribe